puranik3/telstra-mern-stack-aug-2020/06-nodejs/exercises/exercises.md

 * You can also have a .. entry in the folder listing.
 Clicking it takes the user to the parent folder listing.
 * Give an option to the user to create a new file/folder, under the current folder, through the UI.

-6. Create a module to calculates areas of various shapes.
+6. Create a module to calculate areas of various shapes.
-    - Square (private)
+    - Square (public function) - makes use of Rectangle function to calculate area
-    - Rectangle (public)
+    - Rectangle (private function)
-    - Circle (public)
+    - Circle (public function)
+    - PI (private variable)
     Make use of this module in another module (i.e. file)

 7. Explore the chalk module on npmjs.com - install it and use it.